Children’s Dentistry – Mt. Holly, NJ

 According to the American Dental Association, it’s recommended that you bring your child in either within six months of their first tooth erupting or by their first birthday.
 Even if no teeth have erupted yet, the dentist can still examine their gums and oral structures.

-What to Expect at Your Child’s first Visit
+What Can You Expect at Your Child’s First Visit?

 Keep in mind that a majority of the visit is intended to be a conversation between you and the dentist, not necessarily an extensive examination for your child.
 While the exam is important, it’s only a minor part of the visit.
 Much of it allows time to ask questions, learn about proper at-home care, and consider treatments that can reduce your child’s risk of cavities.

 Brushing should be done twice a day and done with a kid’s toothbrush and fluoridated toothpaste.
 Once teeth erupt, they can begin developing decay, so use a toothbrush specifically for cleaning your infant’s or toddler’s mouth.
 Begin flossing once a day as soon as two teeth touch.
 From ages three to six, use only a rice grain-sized amount of toothpaste to clean teeth.
-By the age of six, you can start using a pea-sized amount from now on.
+By the age of six, you can start using a pea-sized amount.

-Fluoride treatments not only protect teeth, but strengthen existing enamel.
+Fluoride treatment not only protects teeth, but they also strengthen existing enamel.
 They typically come in either a gel, foam or varnish and carry a much higher strength than what you would find in over-the-counter toothpastes and mouth rinses.
 Dentists will typically recommend a varnish once a year, but this can largely depend on your child’s risk for decay.